 Do you know the number of calories you consume when you sip your morning coffee at Starbucks?
 If you are trying to lose weight, you probably should.
 Some popular drinks from Starbucks and other popular coffee shops contain up to 700 calories.
 Even if you eat a diet-friendly breakfast, you could easily consume an entire day’s worth of calories before you start your day.

 Why ruin your diet with a cup of java?
 Satisfy your coffee fix with a low-calorie coffee drink instead.
 You can learn to make a healthy coffee drink at home or use the tips below to make a better Starbucks coffee choice.

 5 Low-Calorie Coffee Drinks (under 100 calories)

 - Tall Skinny Latte (100 calories, 0 grams fat, 15 grams carbohydrate, 10 grams protein): You’ll get a boost of protein with this coffee drink, which is a healthy way to start your day.
-Add sugar-free syrup for flavor if you’d like, or order it iced to decrease the amount of milk and decrease the number of calories.
+Add sugar-free syrup for flavor if you’d like, or order it iced to decrease the amount of milk and the number of calories.

 - Brewed Coffee or Caffè Americano.
 Brewed coffee and espresso contain essentially no calories.

 - Skinny Peppermint Mocha (100 calories, 1 gram fat, 13 carbohydrates, 10 grams protein).
 This coffee drink is sweet and delicious enough to substitute as dessert.
 A small serving is plenty to satisfy your sweet tooth.